 Is there anything you’re looking forward to in 2022, or would like to see happen?

 More live music and festivals please!
 I think we’ve all missed them having gone through COVID and lockdowns in the past 18 months.

 Thanks Sam!
-You can hear the Monday Night Indie Club every – well Monday at 8pm-9pm or listen again at the show page here.
+You can hear the Monday Night Indie Club on the first Monday each month at 8pm-9pm or listen again at the show page here.